opensourceBIM/BIMsurfer-before2019/README.markdown

 To install BIMsurfer locally on your machine:

-* Download a release and decompress it into a folder somewhere.
+* Download a release and extract it into a folder somewhere.
-* Open the file <code>index.html</code> using compatible web browser
+* Open the file `index.html` using a compatible web browser.

+To install BIMsurfer on a web server:

+* Simply extract the release (e.g. `BIMsurfer_1_0_0.tar.gz`) into a statically accessible directory on the server.

 ## BIMserver

+In order to load IFC models into BIMsurfer you will first need to export them using the BIMserver software.

+* TODO...

 ## Compatble web browsers